 Staff will take photographs of pupils on school trips or undertaking routine school work for the purpose of preparing a display or in support of the marketing activities of the school.
-Staff may not take photographs of pupils for personal use.
-Any photographs taken must be either printed for a display or forwarded to the staff member responsible for marketing (Cecilia Amies), and then deleted.
+Staff may not take photographs of pupils using their own devices.
+School approved stand-alone cameras must be used for taking photographs.
+A camera can be acquired from the school office.
+Staff should delete photos not suitable for marketing or display purposes directly off the camera.
+Staff in the office will then make the remaining photos available to the Marketing Officer.